PackagePages/LaravelPackage.com/docs/14-notifications.md

 # Notifications

-Notifications are a powerful tool in Laravel's toolbox as they provide support for sending notifications to an array of different services including mail, SMS, Slack or storing them in your database to show on the user's profile page for example.
+Notifications are a powerful tool in Laravel's toolbox.
+They provide support for sending notifications to an array of different services, including mail, SMS, Slack, or storing them in your database to show on the user's profile page, for example.

 ## Creating a Notification

-To start using Notifications in your package, first create a `Notifications` directory in the `src/` directory of your package.
+First, to start using Notifications in your package, create a `Notifications` directory in your package's `src/` directory.

-For this example, add a `PostWasPublishedNotification.php` which notifies the author of the `Post` that his submission was approved.
+For this example, add a `PostWasPublishedNotification.php`, which notifies the author of the `Post` that his submission was approved.

 ```php
 <?php